hayesmaker/thrust-platform/README.md

 Inspired and heavily copied from BBC Micro and Commodore 64 game "Thrust" by Jeremy Smith.
 https://en.wikipedia.org/wiki/Thrust_(video_game).

+### Assets
+Currently the Assets are protected, and not shared here, I will be deploying assets for a single Thrust level only to demonstrate a game using the platform.

+### Builds
+Currently builds of Thrust 30 are tightly coupled here in the platform repo.
+I'm planning to make the platform completely seperate from Thrust 30, so that it can more easily be used as intended.
+- To build Thrust 30 v2.0.0-pre-alpha (re-write which removes Phaserjs): `npm run build`
+- To build Thrust 30 v1 (current production version): `npm run build:old`

 ### Features
 - `Browserstack` Have been kind enough to support this open source project. https://www.browserstack.com/